 What to make of the Festival 2014?
 Some indicators of pleasure and pain, joy and grief, stimulation and banality are randomly gathered here.

 Feel the quality

 Interesting to see the ratings published the other day for the Gold Cup.
 It seems that both Bob’s Worth and Silviniaco Conti ran at about a stone below their best.
 The quickish ground a contributing factor, no doubt, but the way Conti struggled up the hill was alarming.
 Not a high class renewal, but quite a spectacle.

 Many judges, both sound and otherwise, have questioned the form of the Champion Hurdle too.
 The New One being the recipient of favourable analyses because of the ground he lost avoiding the ill-fated Our Conor.
-To the naked eye, I’m not so sure.
+To the naked eye (me, Bacchy, Si and Nev were there to witness), I’m not so sure.
 He lost a few lengths after the third flight but was back on the heels of the leading group at the top of the hill.
 He then seemed to get outpaced, something he has a tendency to do in his races.
 Twiston Davies galvanised him eye-catchingly well up the hill, of course, to prompt the unlucky epithets.

 No doubts about the World Hurdle as the race of the meeting for me.
 More Of That storming away from Annie Power after a right old ding-dong in a deep renewal of the race was a defining moment of the Festival.
 And happy retirement Big Buck’s.